Skip to content

 Annual commitment

-Founding members join for the year, at a founding-member rate.
 Accountability doesn't work month-to-month, and neither does a brotherhood.
+Founding members join for the year.

 Pods of 3-4

 Every member is matched to a small pod at their stage on intake.
-Your pod is your front line — the men who read your check-in and ask why you missed.
+Your pod is your front line.

 Why this exists

-Too many men want to lead and are trying to do it alone.
-They don't need more motivational content — they need brotherhood, standards, and follow-through.
+Too many men lead alone and call it strength.
 OurFather is built to make a man steady at home, not impressive online.
 If that's the kind of man you're trying to be, you're one of the fifty we're looking for.

 Membership